The 8 major moon phases

 3 - First Quarter

 When the moon is a quarter of the way through its orbit, at the nine in the clock analogy, we see half of its illuminated/ day side.
-Many call it a half moon since it seems to be half of our full moon, but we’re actually just seeing a quarter of the Moon, half of the illuminated half.
-At first quarter, the moon rises around noon and sets around midnight, staying high in the sky in the evening.
+Many call it a half moon since it seems to be half of our full moon, but we're actually just seeing a quarter of the moon, half of the illuminated half.
+In the first quarter, the moon rises around noon and sets around midnight, staying high in the sky in the evening.

 4 - Waxing Gibbous